Orthodox Study Bible app good for

 I love the layout of this app.
 It has all of the information in the study bible within the app, and it keeps track of where you left off last within each section.
 For example, if you read Wisdom chapter 1 yesterday, it will say that this is the last chapter of Wisdom you read when you choose it as the book of the Bible you wanted to read.
 I am Protestant, but I am coming to appreciate and value many things out of the Orthodox tradition because of this study bible!

 This includes the best English translation of the Holy Bible, NKJV.
-The footnotes are amazing.
-Best app in the app store, worth every penny!

 I love this app but reading it on my iphone is terrible for my eyes.
 Ipad version would be very much appreciated and very useful.